-KCUMB University Catalog 2012-2013
+KCUMB University Catalog 2013-2014

 This catalog is an official bulletin of Kansas City University of Medicine and Biosciences and is intended to provide general information.
-It contains policies, regulations, procedures and fees effective July 1, 2012.
+It contains policies, regulations, procedures and fees effective July 1, 2013.
 The University reserves the right to make changes at any time to reflect current Board policies, administrative regulations and procedures, amendments by state law and fee changes.
-Information provided in this catalog is subject to change without notice and does not constitute a contract between Kansas City University of Medicine and Biosciences and a student or an applicant for admission.
+Information provided in this catalog is subject to change without notice and does not constitute a contract between KCUMB and a student or an applicant for admission.
 The institution is not responsible for any misrepresentation or provisions that may arise as a result of errors in preparation.

-Students are responsible for observing the regulations contained herein; therefore, they are urged to read this catalog carefully.
-This catalog does not contain all institutional rules, regulations or policies for which student are responsible.
-Students should also consult the KCUMB Student Handbook.
-An electronic copy of this publication can be obtained at www.kcumb.edu.
+Students are responsible for observing any policies or regulations contained herein; therefore, they are urged to read this catalog carefully.
+This catalog does not contain all institutional rules, regulations or policies for which students are responsible.
+Three other University publications discuss expectations for and policies applicable to students: the KCUMB Student Handbook, the Office of Community Clinical Education (OCCE) Policies and Procedures Manual, and the University's website, www.kcumb.edu.